 This section summarizes the findings from the focus groups, addressing each of the objectives described above.
-This report refers to those who installed HP measures through the program as "users" and those who received the audit but did not install these measures through the program as "non-users."
+In this report we refer to those that installed HP measures through the program as "users" and those that received the audit but did not install these measures through the program as "non-users."